by Barry Keate

 Clinical studies have been performed on CBT.
 A Cochrane Review of eight trials involving 468 participants found no evidence of tinnitus loudness being reduced.
 However, they did find evidence that quality of life scores and depressions scores were improved.
 (3)

-A very recent German study on 286 tinnitus patients with stable tinnitus levels for at least four months showed 84% of the active group had improvement compared to 22% of controls.
+A German study on 286 tinnitus patients with stable tinnitus levels for at least four months showed 84% of the active group had improvement compared to 22% of controls.
 The secondary outcome measure of tinnitus questionnaire score and annoyance score improved in the treatment group significantly more than the control group.
 In the treatment group the tinnitus questionnaire score was reduced by 50% from a median of 27 to 13.5.
 (4)

 Cognitive behavioral therapy is most often practiced by psychologists or clinical social workers.
 In many cases these will be the same professionals who also practice biofeedback.
 They can be found by searching on the web or by finding a therapist at the Academy of Cognitive Therapy at www.academyofct.org or by email at firstname.lastname@example.org.

 The internet-based therapy is not currently available to the public.
 Queries can be made to the Academy of Cognitive Therapy at the above link.